 Let’s take a glimpse into this gentle isle.

-Imagine a colourful array of buskers, actors and musicians thronging an outdoor amphitheatre in the heart historic Charlottetown.
+Imagine a colourful array of buskers, actors and musicians thronging an outdoor amphitheatre in the heart of historic Charlottetown.

 Now imagine a cultural centre whose raison d’être is to celebrate Canada’s birthplace and you have the Confederation Centre of the Arts.